Welcome to MCRN

 MCRN is a virtual organization that brings together leading researchers across the US to study the mathematics that underlies climate science.
 For essentially every question asked in climate science, a mathematical model is the vehicle for extrapolating into the future.
 MCRN, funded by a grant from the National Science Foundation, fosters research in climate process modeling, dynamics of climate, and data analysis and assimilation.

-The Mathematics and Climate Research Network (MCRN) and the Mathematics Department at Bowdoin College invite applications for an Ed Lorenz Postdoctoral Fellowship to start in Fall 2014.
-For details and to apply, please go to http://www.mathclimate.org/Lorenz_Postdoc_ad.
+The Mathematics and Climate Research Network (MCRN) and the Mathematics Department at Bowdoin College are pleased to announce that the Ed Lorenz Postdoctoral Fellowship at Bowdoin is awarded to Alanna Hoyer-Leitzel.
+Thank you to all who applied.

 MCRN was a participating partner in "Mathematics of Planet Earth 2013."
 The Partner Reports of MCRN and many other participating partners are available at mpe2013.org/Reports-mpe2013.
 MPE2013 morphed into MPE on January 1, 2014.
 MPE will maintain the momentum of multilevel collaborations (researchers and educators) within the world mathematical community.
 For more information, please go to Mathematics of Planet Earth.